SamyPesse/How-to-Make-a-Computer-Operating-System/README.md

 ### What kind of OS are we building?

 The goal is to build a very simple UNIX-based operating system in C++, not just a "proof-of-concept".
-The OS should be able to boot, start an userland shell and be extensible.
+The OS should be able to boot, start a userland shell, and be extensible.

 [![Screen](https://raw.github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/master/preview.png)](https://raw.github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/master/preview.png)